Vrolijk/OSDD/workshop/readme.md

 net.core.wmem_default = 32777216
 net.core.netdev_max_backlog = 100000
 ```
+Reboot to activate the setting or add the manual settings from the beginning of step 3. <br>

-## Step 4: Test connection and fail on ARP resolution
+## Step 4: Test connection and fail on ARP resolution (troubleshoot ARP issues)
 **tcpdump**
 * Open <b>tcpdump</b> on both laptops on the interface connected, often enp1s0, to the data diode <br>
 ```sudo tcpdump -i enp1s0```